Our Funeral Celebrant Training Tutors

 Janice Thomson – Assessor

 Janice completed 16 years’ service in the Registration Service of England and Wales as Superintendent Registrar of the London Borough of Barnet and previously in Mid-Bedfordshire.
 Prior to this she worked as a teacher of English in Grammar Schools and Colleges of Further Education.
 She has been involved with Civil Funerals since 2002 when the first training course was launched and has conducted many varied funerals in London Crematoria.
-She joined the Institute of Civil Funerals in 2004 at its inception and since retiring in 2009 has acted as its Secretary and Script Assessor.
+She joined the Institute of Civil Funerals in 2004 at its inception and is now its president.
 Janice was also involved in the planning and accreditation stages of the NOCN Diploma Course as the industry expert.
 Janice is also one of the course assessors for the distance learning element of the training.
 M.A

 For many years Nicki worked as a Palliative Care Nurse Specialist and came to recognise that the farewell after a death should be as important and memorable as the circumstances and care leading up to death.
 She led a successful, award-winning, training programme for healthcare professionals to develop their knowledge and skills in end of life care.
 She trained to become a Civil Funeral Celebrant with Civil Ceremonies Ltd and now creates and delivers bespoke, individual and sensitive ceremonies that meet the wishes of her clients.
 Nicki is passionate about improving the public’s perception and expectations of funerals and making the dialogue surrounding death a normal part of the conversation of life.
-Nicki is a member of the Institute of Civil Funerals.
+Nicki also runs the free reflective practice sessions for Civil Ceremonies.

 Before becoming a celebrant, Ann was a professional singer and actor, performing in London and all over the world for thirty years.
 She has also worked at Edith Cowan University in Perth, Western Australia in the performing arts department as a voice coach and lecturer, and she has a Bachelor of Arts and a Master of Creative Arts.
 After training with Civil Ceremonies in 2015, she has become a well-established celebrant in both Hertfordshire and Bedfordshire.
 Ann believes that funeral services should never be considered ‘one size fits all’, and that creating a service in just the way a family wants, is the most important part of her job, and the most fulfilling.
 As a course tutor she enjoys meeting new students and passing on the knowledge and skills she has learned over the past six years in her work as a celebrant.
 As a member of the council of the Institute of Civil Funerals she is passionate about the ongoing work to promote the value of trained civil celebrants all over the United Kingdom.